 - Time spent at the Parent/Student night does count towards 1.5 hours of the 30 hours of required attendance

-- You must download the form at our MAKE UP CLASS PAGE.
+- You must register for a makeup class on our MAKE UP CLASS PAGE.

 My student missed a class.
 How do they make up missed content?

 - Just as with school, they will need to touch base with their instructor and find out what they missed and study their classroom materials accordingly.

 What is the difference between teen classes & private lessons?